telefonicaid/fiware-cosmos/cosmos-gui/README.md

 [Top](#top)

 ###<a name="database"></a>Installing the database
-The user management for the storage cluster is done through a MySQL database, `cosmos_gui`.
+The user management for the storage cluster is done through a MySQL database, `cosmos`.
 The commands for creating this database and the `cosmos_user` table can be found at `resources/mysql_db_and_tables.sql`.

 Simply log into your MySQL deployment and copy&paste the SQL sentences within the above file.